For the benefits of my readers, I have compiled a list of my favorite botanical oils, from Avocado Oil through to Cocoa Butter.

 Almond Oil (Prunus Amygdalis)

-Source: Extracted from the seed of the almond tree
+Source: Extracted from the seeds of the almond tree.

-Follow the link to find out more information on the wonderful skin loving benefits of Almond Oil.
+Follow the link to find out more information about the wonderful, skin-loving benefits of Almond Oil.

 Apricot Kernel Oil (Prunus Armeniaca)